NovikTF/InstaVal/README.md

 The "InstaVal" is a Python application designed to automate the selection process of agents in Valorant.
 Coded in python with ChatGPT.

+### Warning

+*The script uses predefined loactions of the agents buttons.
+It will work properly only when you have all of them unlocked.*

  ## Installation:

 **Click Releases, download the installer, and follow the instructions in the wizard setup**